 Wholesome Wave Georgia believes that all Georgians should have access to good, wholesome and locally-grown food.
 Our goal is to increase access to good food for all Georgians while contributing to the local food economy.
-By doubling each federal or state nutrition benefit (SNAP, WIC, SFMNP) dollar spent at our partner markets, we leverage existing government food nutrition programs to encourage shopping at local farmers markets.
+By doubling each Supplemental Nutrition Assistance Program (SNAP, aka Food Stamp) dollar spent at our partner markets, we leverage existing government food nutrition programs to encourage shopping at local farmers markets.

-In 2009, we launched as a state-wide chapter of the double-value coupon program with the generous financial support of Wholesome Wave and Atlanta’s Ellis Hotel.
+In 2009, we launched as a state-wide chapter of the double value coupon program (DVCP) with the generous financial support of Wholesome Wave National and Atlanta’s Ellis Hotel.
 In our inaugural 2009 season we began with a network of three markets throughout the state.
 In 2010, WWG expanded to 8 markets in 5 cities.
 In 2011, WWG had 14 markets in 7 cities.
 In 2012, WWG maintained partnership with 14 markets in order to strengthen their systems and capacities to ensure each market is a consistent destination for SNAP/WIC shoppers.
 In 2013 we carefully and strategically expanded to 7 new markets, for a total of 21 markets across the state.
-Our markets now stretch from Metro Atlanta to Rock Spring to Bluffton to Macon to Savannah.
+In 2014, WWG is working with nearly 25 markets that now stretch from Metro Atlanta to Rock Spring to Macon to Savannah.

-Wholesome Wave Georgia is run by a board of directors with the administrative support of our state EBT and WIC offices.
+Wholesome Wave Georgia is run by an Executive Director and Board of Directors with the administrative support of our state EBT office.

 The Wholesome Wave Georgia program is committed to supporting producer-only farmers markets.